 Candidates for the MPVM degree must satisfactorily complete, in residence, a total of 32 units of required coursework in epidemiology, biostatistics and research methodology (required classes and their scheduling are shown below) and a minimum of 10 units of elective courses in areas such as epidemiology, biostatistics, herd health management, animal health economics, simulation modeling, veterinary medical data management and computer applications, zoonoses and veterinary public health.
 Of the 10 units of elective courses, no more than 2 units of seminar sessions can be included.

 In addition to coursework, a project which culminates in a written and oral presentation is required.
 Eight units of credit are earned upon completion of the research project, for a minimum of 50 units total, for the program.
 The intent of the project is to foster development of skills in the design and conduct of research and data analysis.
-The study can be designed to uncover facts or principles, or it can involve the development of a disease control program.
-The research report must represent a careful, systematic and creative study in epidemiology.
+The study can be designed to uncover facts, or it can involve the development of a disease control program.
+The research report must represent a careful and systematic study in epidemiology.
 Data previously obtained may be used in the formulation of this study, but a data set that has already been analyzed is not acceptable.

 Students must maintain a GPA of at 3.0 to remain in good academic standing.
 Students may use this form as a guide for choosing courses and should discuss this form and plans with the program advisor, Dr. Janet Foley: Academic Advising Form (pdf).